 • Risks of complaints made via UAE courts where it is considered that a firm was not authorised when it should have been.

-• Due to a lack of regulatory oversight - when regulation should have been sought - that contraventions of UAE Federal AML legislation may have occurred, which then becomes a criminal law matter.
+• Risk that, due to a lack of regulatory oversight where regulation should have been sought, contraventions of UAE Federal AML legislation may have occurred – which then becomes a criminal law matter.

-• Breaches of such laws then can then become breaches of other UAE federal laws UAE sanctions and anti-bribery, and corruption requirements have not been considered or complied with.
+• Breaches of such laws potentially also resulting in breaches of other UAE federal laws, including sanctions, anti-bribery, and corruption requirements.

-• Assess your activities and whether you might be providing a financial service or may otherwise be operating at the borderline of needing to be regulated.
+• Assess your activities and whether you might be providing a financial service, or otherwise operating at the borderline of requiring regulation.

-• When operating at the borderline, know where the red lines are.
+• When operating near the borderline, understand where the red lines are.

-• Take advice from compliance advisors to stay the right side of not requiring regulation or, conversely, confirming that regulation is required.
+• Take advice from compliance advisors to ensure you remain on the right side of not requiring regulation – or to confirm where regulation is required.

-• Embrace regulation as a solution that can grow your business successfully.
+• Embrace regulation as a solution that can support and grow your business successfully.

-By weighing the pros and cons of providing services from different locations such as the DIFC, ADGM or the UAE mainland, we can assist you in optimising your costs and regulatory capital.
+By weighing the pros and cons of providing services from different locations—such as the DIFC, ADGM, or the UAE mainland—we can help you optimise both your costs and regulatory capital.

-Fine-tuning business plans in the right way in the right place can lead to economies in relation to regulatory capital, as well as optimising regulatory compliance burdens depending by targeting your endeavours (such as the types of clients or products sold) in a way that can reduce or minimise the impact of compliance requirements.
+Fine-tuning your business plans in the right way and in the right location can lead to economies in relation to regulatory capital.
+It can also help to optimise your regulatory compliance obligations by targeting your endeavours (such as the types of clients you serve or products you offer) in a way that can reduce or minimise the impact of those requirements.

 It’s important to pick the right local partners to advise your business in the UAE.
-Sanctuary Corporate Services can deliver to you a seamless mix of advisory, compliance and general corporate services and set-up support.
+Sanctuary Corporate Services offers a seamless mix of advisory, compliance, general corporate services, and setup support.

-Each proposal can be tailored to your specific requirements and ensuring you receive and benefit from such services in the most efficient and effective way, leaving you to concentrate on developing and growing your business successfully.
+Each proposal is tailored to your specific requirements, ensuring you receive these services in the most efficient and effective way – allowing you to concentrate on developing and growing your business successfully.

-If you require assistance with regulated business services in the UAE, then please get in touch with us via the form on our website, or email ask@sanctuary.ae and one of our dedicated consultants will assist you.
+If you require assistance with regulated business services in the UAE, then please get in touch via this contact form, or by emailing ask@sanctuary.ae, and one of our dedicated consultants will assist you.

 For UK businesses considering opportunities in Saudi Arabia, the following steps outline the overall process: